The Ultimate Travel Itinerary: Busan in 2 Days

-The city boasts extraordinary natural beauty, spectacular expressions of faith and the bountiful harvests from the sea.
+The city boasts extraordinary natural beauty, spectacular expressions of faith and bountiful harvests from the sea.
 The urban sprawl of Busan has developed from humble beginnings to hosting international film festivals and stepping onto the world stage.
-Its a city you’d regret missing, so here’s the perfect itinerary to make the most of your time in Busan.
+It’s a city you’d regret missing, so here’s the perfect itinerary to make the most of your time in Busan.

 There are a number of ways to arrive at the temple.
 One option is to take the Geumgang Park Cable Car to its peak before hiking the rest of the way, the second is to take a taxi directly to the temple.